An air-gapped AI code assistant that actually runs offline

 Governance: Sentinel, the enforcement layer

-Air-gapped organizations usually need more than "nothing leaves" — they need to govern what the AI can read and prove what it read.
+Keeping data inside the gap is the starting point.
+Air-gapped organizations also have to govern what the AI can read and prove afterwards what it read.
 Sentinel sits between the index and everything that reads it:

 The Enterprise tier adds signed compliance reporting over the Sentinel audit chain, and a compliance pack with a zero-egress verification procedure your security team can run themselves.